 Let’s say you have followed our authentic arepas recipes and now you have too many.
 Well, no need to worry.
 You can store arepas for 2-3 days in an airtight container at room temperature, or up to 5 days in the fridge.

 If you wish, you can place them in the freezer to store them for a longer time.
-Put parchment paper between layers so that they won’t stick to each others.
+Put parchment paper between layers so that they won’t stick to each other.

-To thaw frozen arepas, you can use a microwave for a couple of minutes (use the defrost function if you have it) and then you can cook them in the oven or in the pan until they become crispy.
+To thaw frozen arepas, you can use a microwave for a couple of minutes (use the defrost function if you have it), and then you can cook them in the oven or the pan until they become crispy.

 Authentic arepas recipe

 - 480 milliliters fine cornmeal